-On Israeli domestic flights, each passenger may bring 1 suitcase weighing up to 20 kgs and one small shoulder bag for on board.
-Airlines have a right to charge an overweight fee or to forward your luggage to your destination on a later flight for luggage over this limit.
+On Israeli domestic flights, each passenger may bring 1 suitcase weighing up to 20 kgs and one small shoulder bag on board.
+Airlines have a right to charge an overweight fee or to forward your luggage to your destination on a later flight for luggage that exceeds this limit.

 Shekel (NIS) currency is divided into the following denominations:

 - Banknotes: NIS 200 / NIS 100 / NIS 50 / NIS 20

 - Coins: 10 Shekel (NIS), / 5 Shekel (NIS), / 2 Shekel (NIS), / 1 Shekel (NIS), / ½ Shekel (NIS), / 10 agorot